 Plant height is determined by the number of stalk cells produced by the apical meristem plus the elongation of the cells mostly affected by water infusion before the cell walls solidify.
 It will be interesting to see if the rapid growing degree accumulation of the extreme late planted corn reduce the number of stalk cells than normal, resulting is shorter hybrids than expected.
 Will all hybrids show the same reaction?
 Will we see a difference in timing between pollen production and silking?
 We should learn something new about corn maturity and heat during the next few months.

-Following writing from Corn Journal 10/5/2017 speaks to the issue of heat units and flowering.
+The blog post below from Corn Journal 10/5/2017 speaks to the issue of heat units and flowering.

 RELATIVE CORN MATURITY